psharm8/CarND-Vehicle-Detection/README.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+### Here are six heatmaps of test images:

 ![alt text][image3]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding boxes are drawn after labelling:
 ![alt text][image4]

 ---